 Perhaps you want to write.
+Your writing burns deep inside you.
 You know deep in your bones that you have something to say.
 Perhaps it’s a book that will help get your message out.
 Maybe your own personal story is burning a hole in your heart, just waiting to be told.

 You may not even know what you want to write – you just feel…that…writing…urge.

 But you ignore it.
 You do everything else first: From the big things: taking care of the kids and managing the daily operations of your business.
 To the small things: making sure your inbox is at zero or scrolling through Facebook.

 I get it.
 We have all been guilty of postponing that thing that matters deeply to us.
 The small but persistent knowing that we have something to say is easy to drown out with the real and false demands on our time.

 Sitting down to focus and get our writing out seems so big and daunting.
 We think we need a whole day to just get something out.
 Worse, we are afraid that when we do sit down, we won’t have any idea where to start or what to say.
 And what if something awful comes out?